Child Custody Attorney Serving Ogden Utah

 - Legal Custody – Determines which parent has the authority to make major decisions regarding the child’s education, healthcare, and overall welfare.
 Courts generally favor joint legal custody, allowing both parents to participate in decision-making.

 - Physical Custody – Establishes where the child primarily resides.
-Custody may be awarded as:
+Custody may

 - Sole Physical Custody – The child lives with one parent, and the other parent may have visitation.